cloudblue/connect-eaas-core/docs/migration_guide.md

 ```

 !!! warning
-    Please note that in order to allow the release 26 of the `Runner` to execute
+    In order to allow the `Runner` from release 26 to execute
-    extensions created following the SDK version 1, the schedulables declared in the
+    extensions that are created via SDK version 1, your events declared in the
-    **extension.json** descriptor take precedence on the schedulables declared using
+    **extension.json** descriptor take precedence over your events declared by using the
-    the SDK version 2 `@schedulable` decorator so you **must** remove the `schedulables`
+    SDK version 2 `@schedulable` decorator.
+Thus, **make sure to remove** the
-    attribute from the **extension.json** descriptor to make it work.
+    `schedulables` attribute from the **extension.json** descriptor to make it work.

 ### Environment variables

-An extension application can declare the environment variables it needs in order to run.
+An extension application can automatically declare environment variables that are required for the launch.
-When the extension is executed, the variables declared for an application that are not already created
+Once your extension is started, all variables declared for your application will be assigned and
-for the related environment will be created and initialized with the value from the `initial_value` attribute.
+initialized with values provided by the `inital_value` attribute.

-In the EaaS SDK version 1 variables were declared within the `extension.json` descriptor:
+In the EaaS SDK version 1, all variables should be declared within the `extension.json` descriptor:

 ``` json title="EaaS SDK v1" hl_lines="7-20"
 {